scrapy-plugins/scrapy-playwright/README.md

 * `PLAYWRIGHT_CONTEXT_ARGS` (type `dict`, default `{}`)

-    A dictionary with default keyword arguments to be passed when creating Browser contexts.
+    A dictionary with default keyword arguments to be passed when creating the "default" Browser context.

-    See the docs for [`Browser.new_context`](https://playwright.dev/python/docs/api/class-browser#browsernew_contextkwargs).
+    **Deprecated: use `PLAYWRIGHT_CONTEXTS` instead**

 * `PLAYWRIGHT_CONTEXTS` (type `dict[str, dict]`, default `{}`)